Who We Are

 We began as a workshop series for migrant artists in 2023 with funding and support from Bournemouth University and Arts University Bournemouth.
 We formally formed ourselves as a collective in late 2023 and have since been commissioned by BEAF Arts Co to perform shows at their summer festival 2023 and Refugee Week programme 2024.
 We have also been commissioned by Bournemouth Writing Festival in 2023 for their poetry finale.
 We have received further commissioning from DEED Global Education in 2024 to perform at Vita Nova’s venue.
 We have performed at Wilkswood Reggae Festival, We Out Here festival and Dorset Radical Bookfair.
 In 2025, we re-introduced our workshops with the support of The Lighthouse, Poole.
 We also received National Lottery funding in 2025 to further build capacity and sustain our cause.

-Partners
+Current Partners